runthefun/docs/pages/index.md

 * Click the **Trash Can icon** to delete the placeholder “Create from Scratch” thumbnail, and either upload a pre-made thumbnail of your own, or click the **Recycle icon** to auto-generate a thumbnail from where your camera is currently pointed in Studio.
 * Click the “**Publish**” button in the lower-left corner of the screen.
 This will bring up a final preview and confirmation – if everything looks good, click “**Publish**” again.

 Congratulations\!
-You’ve just published your first world in oncyber V2.
+You’ve just published your first world in awe.

 If you haven’t yet, [stop by Discord](https://discord.gg/NCuAWD4FCz) and let us know what you’re planning to build next.

 #### **(OPTIONAL) Enabling Remixes for Your World**

-Made something neat in V2 and want others to build off it?
-In the spirit of the CC0 era, oncyber’s V2 introduces a “Remix” feature that allows users to opt into making their worlds remixable.
+Made something neat in awe and want others to build off it?
+In the spirit of the CC0 era, awe introduces a “Remix” feature that allows users to opt into making their worlds remixable.

-**Important Note**: Enabling the “Remix” option means that any V2 user can create a copy of your world from its last auto-saved or published state.
+**Important Note**: Enabling the “Remix” option means that any awe user can create a copy of your world from its last auto-saved or published state.
 You’ll **only** want to enable this if you’re fine sharing your work with others to build from.

 Now, ready to open the gates?
 To enable Remixes for your current world: